 - Warbeast - All warbeasts share a huge stack of special rules.
 The short version is they're big, furious, and beat stuff up pretty good.
 Click here for a newbie-friendly recap, or click here for the full rules.

-- Man-Eater - This model may charge living warrior models without being forced.
+- Man-Eater - This model can charge living warrior models without being forced.

-- Torpid - If a Bull Snapper destroys a living enemy model with a basic melee attack, it can immediately end its activation after the attack is resolved.
-If this model's activation ends as a result of Torpid, you can remove 1 fury point.
+- Torpid - If this model destroys a living enemy model with a basic melee attack, it can immediately end its activation after the attack is resolved.
+If this model's activation ends as a result of Torpid, you can remove 1 fury point from this model.

 - Bite - 0.5" reach, P+S 12 melee weapon

 - Sustained Attack - During this model's activation, when it makes an attack with this weapon against the last model hit by the weapon this activation, the attack automatically hits.

 | Spiny Growth

 |The spellcaster gains +2 ARM.
 If a non-warrior model hits the spellcaster with a melee attack, the attacking model suffers d3 damage points immediately after the attack is resolved unless the spellcaster was destroyed or RFP'd by the attack.
 Spiny Growth lasts for one round.|

 - Other Factions

 The Bull Snapper is a cheap warbeast that acts as a solo hunting cruise missile.
 Its animus will make your caster less squishy.